-In circumstances where the child has to involuntarily leave a service e.g. closure of a service, they have up until the end of a 12 week continuous period to take up a CCSP Saver Programme childcare place in a registered service to retain their Saver status.
+In circumstances where the child has to involuntarily leave a service e.g. closure of a service, they have up until the end of a 12 week continuous period to take up a CCSP Saver Programme childcare place/be in attendance in a registered service to retain their Saver status.
 Therefore the child must be in attendance in a service by the end of the 12th week.
 The 12 weeks are defined by non-payment/non payable weeks.
 The 12 week period begins immediately after the last week the child attended.

-If a child does not register with a service within the time periods outlined above they will no longer be deemed a "Saver" and should apply for childcare funding through the NCS.
+If a child is not in attendance in a service within the time periods outlined above they will no longer be deemed a "Saver" and therefore will not be able to remain on the CCSP Saver Programme and should apply for childcare funding through the NCS.